hyperionix/docs/content/guide/package-4.md

 permalink: package-4
 ---
 # Using onExit callback
 Besides `onEntry` and `onSkip` callbacks probes could have `onExit` callback which is called only if `onEntry` returns boolean `true` or a table with field `callExit = true`.
-Let's add to our probe generating an event for all successful file removing operations.
+Let's make our probe generate an event whenever a file remove operation is successfuly completed.

 ```lua
 setfenv(1, require "sysapi-ns")